 If your game plan is to publish and be successful, what’s in it?

-- You can spend a fortune in publishing and you can come in on a short budget.
-You don’t need a $1,000 plus cover—but you do need one that can compete with those bestsellers.
-There are plenty of designers who can make you shine … after all, it’s to their credit that you are successful with one that shouts to any and all, “Pick me up.”
+You can spend a fortune in publishing and you can come in on a short budget.
+You don’t need a $1,000+ book cover design—but you do need one that can compete with those bestsellers.
+There are plenty of designers who can make you shine.
+After all, it’s to their credit that you are successful with a book cover that shouts to any and all, “Pick me up.”

 In fact, let the reader world know that your book is part of a series.
 Commit to creating a backlist of books—instead of creating the 150,000 first master piece, is there a natural split that would automatically kick off your book #2?
 Launch it in six months.
 Meanwhile, write-write-write.

 Many fiction authors will tell you that it’s not book #1 or #2 that creates the SuperFans—it’s the third that gets their attention.
 You are not a one book pony; you are an author who is here to stay, one that they will invest their time in, waiting for the next book.

 Your books are the infrastructure of your publishing empire.
 From them, your blogs, articles, any spinoffs, and all things social media are generated.

 Writing keeps your ideas and creative juices flowing.
 Don’t stop.